 In order to prolong the lifespan of pumpkins, it is important to clean them properly before they are put into storage.
 Using a very mild chlorine solution to wash the pumpkins will destroy any bacteria that could cause the pumpkins to rot while they are in storage.
 It is important that you dry them fully after washing them because excess moisture can also lead to rotting.
 Try to make sure that the pumpkins are stored in a dark place that has the right temperature and humidity controls, and avoid storing them directly on a concrete floor if possible because this can lead to an increased risk of decay.
 As long as these guidelines are followed, pumpkins can be stored for 30 to 90 days before being shipped in a temperature and humidity controlled vehicle, and they will remain in good condition.

 Shipping pumpkins is a lot more challenging than people may realize and there are a lot of different factors to consider.
-If you have ever wondered how are pumpkins transported, the answer is, with great care and difficulty.
+There are a few obstacles to consider when you think of how are pumpkins transported.
+In fact, if you have ever wondered how are pumpkins transported, the answer is, with great care and difficulty.

 Before they can be shipped, they need to be pre cooled immediately after harvesting.
 This will ensure that they do not over ripen and begin to rot before they can be shipped.
 Once they have been pre cooled, they will then need to be cured to harden the outer rind and give the flesh inside more protection.
 If pumpkins are not processed in the right way before being put into storage, they are more likely to rot or discolor.
 These processes require a lot of specialist equipment to ensure that the pumpkins last long enough to be stored and shipped in good condition.